prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 Formatting the existing `/boot` partition to LUKS1
 --------------------------------------------------

-Since the installer creates a separate (cleartext) `/boot` partition by default in its “encrypted LVM” partitioning method, the simplest solution is arguably to re-format it as LUKS1, especially if the root device is in LUKS2 format.
+Since the installer creates a separate (plaintext) `/boot` partition by default in its “encrypted LVM” partitioning method, the simplest solution is arguably to re-format it as LUKS1, especially if the root device is in LUKS2 format.